tiagomnh/urbandictionary-search/README.md

 ### v0.3 (27-09-2011)
 * added search gif
-* link for google if search returns 0 results
+* link for google if search returns no results

 ### v0.2 (21-06-2011)
 * added tags